 01. Open the display settings

-02. Change the resolution
+02. Change the screen resolution

+Because changing the resolution to something that your screen doesn't support can cause problems, Windows will show you what the resolution looks like and ask you if you want to keep it.
 If you do, click 'Keep changes'.
 Otherwise, click 'Revert' to change the resolution back to what it was before.
-You can also do nothing, and after 15 seconds the older resolution will be applied.
+You can also choose to do nothing, and after 15 seconds your device will revert to the previous resolution.
 This is useful if you accidentally choose a resolution that your display can't handle, leading to it displaying a blank screen.
-Simply wait 15 seconds, and the old resolution will return.
+Simply wait 15 seconds, and the old resolution will come back.

 How to check your screen resolution (Mac)

-01. Find your resolution
+01. Find your screen resolution

-From the menu that appears, select 'About This Mac'.
+The easiest way to find the display resolution on your Mac or MacBook is to click the Apple icon in the top left-hand corner of the screen.
+On the menu that appears, select 'About This Mac'.
 A window will pop up, and at the top you'll see 'Displays.'
-Click it, and you'll see the size and resolution of the screen of your Mac.
+Click there, and you'll see the size and resolution of your screen.

 02. Change the display resolution

+To change the display resolution on your Mac's screen, click on 'Displays Preferences' in the bottom right-hand corner of the open window.
 In the new window that pops up, select 'Scaled' next to where it says 'Resolution'.
-Then, choose the resolution based on whether you want larger text or more space.
+Choose the resolution based on whether you want larger text or more space.

-What screen resolution do I need?
+What screen resolution should I use?

-The best laptops for screen resolution
+The best laptop screen resolution

-Meanwhile, the Surface Laptop 3 has a 15-inch display with a 3:2 aspect ratio and 2,496 x 1,664 resolution.
+For example, the has a 2,880 x 1,800 resolution screen.
+That makes it a lot sharper than a standard 1080p display.
+Meanwhile, the has a 15-inch display with a 3:2 aspect ratio and 2,496 x 1,664 resolution.
 Again, that makes it a better display than a standard 1080p screen, though not quite as sharp as the screen on the MacBook Pro.

-Check out our pick of the best laptops for graphic design for more great laptops with high resolution screens.
+Check out our pick of the best laptops for graphic design for more great laptops with high-resolution screens.